Djokovic ruling fits with Australia's tough immigration line - WHIZ News

 British far-right commentator Katie Hopkins was deported from Australia last year after breaking quarantine rules.
 Back in 2007, American rapper Snoop Dogg was refused entry due to previous criminal convictions.

-And in 2015, Australian authorities threatened to euthanize Pistol and Boo, the Yorkshire Terrier dogs owned by actors Johnny Depp and Amber Heard, which had been snuck into the country on the couple’s private jet.
-The dogs survived; the couple’s romance did not.
+And in 2015, Australian authorities threatened to euthanize Pistol and Boo, the Yorkshire terriers owned by actors Johnny Depp and Amber Heard.
+The couple snuck the dogs into the country on their private jet.
+The terriers survived; Heard and Depp’s romance did not.

 Djokovic’s saga began earlier this month when he arrived in Melbourne to play in the Australian Open, hoping to cement his place in history as the first man to win 21 Grand Slam tournaments.